WHO ARE WE?

 I have over 25 years of experience teaching Computer Science.
 I teach K to 8 Computer Science & Design Thinking at Saint Raphael School in Hamilton, NJ.
 Besides teaching, one of my roles is acting as an Instructional Innovator to teachers for CS and STEM.

 I have been a webmaster of the CSTANJ since 2017.
-I serve on the CSTANJ leadership committee and Co-Chair the K - 8 subcommittee.
+I serve on the CSTANJ Steering committee and Co-Chair the K - 8 subcommittee.
 In 2022 I helped with the CSPDWeek Steering Committee.
 I serve on the CSTA National Committee for Reflective Teachers.I look forward to the opportunity to help teachers apply the CSTA Teachers Standards to their teaching tools.

 CSTA New Jersey Chapter Leader -